MicrosoftLearning/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab07_Inspections.md

 ---

 # Practice Lab 7 - Inspections
+## Scenario
+When Contoso’s technicians are performing preventative maintenance work orders, Contoso wants to ensure that all technicians are following the same inspection process.
+This Process ensures that nothing is missed.

+This inspection process includes:
+- Identifying the make and model of the machine are inspecting.
+- Taking a temperature and pressure reading.
+- Descaling or replacing the brew sensor as needed.
+- Taking a picture of the controller assembly.
+- Logging the date, they performed the inspection on.
+- Add any relevant notes.

+The inspection should be associated with an Inspection task on the preventative Maintenance incident type.

 ## Exercise 1 - Create and use an Inspection Template

-In this exercise you will be defining an inspection template and adding it to a server type task.
+In this exercise you will be defining an inspection template, adding it to an inspection service type task, and ensuring the task is on the Preventative Maintenance incident type.

 ### Task 1 - Create Inspection Template